Frequently Asked Questions

 They can (or perhaps should), but in many markets, this approach results in increased competition and resentment.
 Physicians have a growing number of opportunities to “do it themselves;” hospitals have almost always had such opportunities.
 The consequences of a unilateral approach usually include the disruption of other important and necessary aspects of the traditional doctor-hospital relationship and a situation where one party is perceived to (or actually does) benefit at the expense of the other.
 Both parties may also miss a tremendous opportunity to jointly provide a service to the community in a more innovative, convenient, efficient, and cost-effective fashion.
 There are a number of states where specific regulatory factors either encourage a physician-hospital collaborative approach or (to the contrary) make it easier for physicians or hospitals to develop an ASC on their own.

-For many positive reasons, HVP would prefer to have a minority ownership position in the ASC.
+For many positive reasons, HVP will consider a minority ownership position in the ASC.
 This is only in situations where the hospital or physician owners would like HVP to do so.
 This approach differentiates HVP from many other companies that insist on significant ownership and control of any ASC that they help to develop and operate.